evanbros/EvanBrosCE/README.md

   - object { x (number), y (number), width (number), height (number) }
   - The position and size in sprite sheet of the sprites.
   - The width and height must respect the original pixels size of the image.
+- initialFrame (number)
+  - Initial frame number to show.
+  - All sprite sheets init with "0" as the first element.
-- frameLimit (number)
+- frameRange (number)
-	- Number of frames on sprite sheet.
+	- Range number on sprite sheet that will be show.
 - timeToNextFrame (number)
   - Time in seconds to change the frames on sprite sheet.
 - alpha (number)